keleko34/NTDirect32-NodeJS/README.md

 #### tearDown ()
 Disconnects the DLL from the NinjaTrader server.
 A return value of 1 indicates success and 0 indicates an error.
 This automatically happens when node crashes or exits.

-#### unsubscribeMarketData(instrument (string)(optional))
+#### unsubscribeMarketData(instrument ((string)|(array[string]))(optional))
-Stops a market data stream for the specific instrument.
+Stops a market data stream for the specific instrument or instruments.
 A return value of 1 indicates success and 0 indicates an error. unsubscribeMarketData is also called when the instrument config changes the default instrument.

 How to contribute
 ============